mirotukiainen/Lol_InstaLocker/README.md

 ## Instalock-tool for League of Legends

 ### Overview
-*I'm Making this project just for fun, and the idea was just to automate picking a champion in League of Legends.
+*I'm making this project just for fun, and the idea was just to automate picking a champion in League of Legends.
 This isn't anything usable really, since blind pick isn't a thing anymore, and instalocking in ranked is kind of redundant.*

 ### Built with:
   1. [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/)